zalando/nakadi/docs/_documentation/using_authorization.md

 ### Updating an event type

-Updating an event type is similar to creating one.
-Here is a sample request, that gives read, write, and admin access to the same application:
+Updating an event type or a subscription is similar to creating one.
+Here is a sample request, that gives read, write, and admin access to the same application (for an event-type):

 ```bash
 curl -v -XPUT -H "Content-Type: application/json" http://localhost:8080/event-types/order_received -d '{